 Consulting With A Healthcare Professional

 Seek advice from a healthcare professional to clarify medical terms and treatment options.
 They can explain the implications of various medical interventions.
-Confirm understanding of terms like “life-sustaining treatment” and “palliative care” to accurately reflect preferences.
+Confirm understanding of “life-sustaining treatment” and “palliative care” to accurately reflect preferences.
 Consulting a doctor or nurse helps ensure the document accurately represents medical needs and personal values.

 Adding Legal Requirements